-U 18 5 501 The basic information about health coverage offered by this employer. • As your employer, we offer a health plan to: All employees.
+• As your employer, we offer a health plan to:

+All employees.

 Some employees.
+An eligible employee is:

+Employed by the state, a higher education institution, a public school district or a participating local subdivision; works in a permanent, full-time position; and receives compensation from the state, a higher education institution, a public school district or a participating local subdivision.
+Eligible employees also include clerical and administrative employees of the S.C.
+General Assembly and judges in the state courts; General Assembly members; elected members of the councils of participating counties or municipalities who also participate in PEBA Retirement Benefits; and permanent, part-time teachers, who are considered employees for insurance purposes.

-An eligible employee is: Employed by the University of South Carolina, works in a permanent position for at least 20 hours a week; and receives compensation from the University of South Carolina.
-This definition also includes those working in a grant-funded position which funds insurance benefits. • W ith respect to dependents: V We do offer coverage.
-An eligible dependent is: A lawful spouse or a former spouse who is required to be covered by a divorce decree; and a child younger than 26 who is the subscriber's natural child, adopted child, stepchild, foster child, a child for whom the subscriber has legal custody or a child the subscriber is required to cover due to a court order.
-Incapacitated children age 26 and older are also covered, provided incapacitation was established prior to age 26.
-We do not offer coverage. √ hecked, this coverage meets the minimum value standard, and the cost of this coverage to you nsurance benefits-eligible) is intended to be affordable, based on employee wages.
+- With respect to dependents: - ☑ We do offer coverage.
+An eligible dependent is:

+A lawful spouse or a former spouse who is required to be covered by a divorce decree; and a child younger than 26 who is the subscriber's natural child, adopted child, stepchild, foster child, a child for whom the subscriber has legal custody or a child the subscriber is required to cover due to a court order.

+- We do not offer coverage. - ☑ If checked, this coverage meets the minimum value standard, and the cost of this coverage to you is intended to be affordable, based on employee wages.